Louise-Ryan/GENE-FAM/README.md

 <li> <b>AUGUSTUS options and parameters:</b> </li> </p>

-If you want to predict any new, unannotated, hits with AUGUSTUS, set the $predict_new_hits variable on line 48 to "yes".
+If you want to predict new hits with AUGUSTUS, set the $predict_new_hits variable on line 48 to "yes".
 If AUGUSTUS is not installed, set this as "no":
 ```
 $predict_new_hits = "yes"; #Line 48
 ```
 </p>

 If using AUGUSTUS, the $AUGUSTUS_species variable corresponds to the species that AUGUSTUS is trained on.
 Please set your closely related AUGUSTUS species on line 49.
-For list of available species, please visit the AUGUSTUS page linked here: https://github.com/Gaius-AUGUSTUS/AUGUSTUS/blob/master/docs/RUNNING-AUGUSTUS.md .
+For the list of available species, please visit the AUGUSTUS page linked here: https://github.com/Gaius-AUGUSTUS/AUGUSTUS/blob/master/docs/RUNNING-AUGUSTUS.md .
 ```
 $AUGUSTUS_species = "arabidopsis"; #Line 49
 ```
 </p>

 If using AUGUSTUS, the $minidentity variable specifies the minimum identity required a reference receptor to be used to generate prediction hints.
-To specify this parameter, please adjust the $minidentity parameter on line 50 as follows.
-Note that this value is a percentage, and hence should set as a number between 0 and 100.
+To specify this parameter, please adjust the $minidentity variable on line 50 as follows.
+Note that this value is a percentage, and hence should be set as a number between 0 and 100.
 ```
 $minidentity = 60; #Line 50
 ```